mParticle/docs/src/pages/guides/idsync/components/index.md

 ## Identity Priority

 An Identity Strategy must define order of precedence for matching user profiles.
 When an identity request is received, mParticle will lookup matching profiles for each identifier in the order defined by the Identity Priority until a single profile can be returned.
-Keep in mind that some Identity Strategies impose minimum requirements that a request must fulfil in order to return a User (See Login Identities), even if they match.
-For now, let&#39;s just look at how the Identity Priority can affect which profile is returned by a request.
+Keep in mind that some Identity Strategies impose [minimum requirements](#login-identity) that a request must fulfill in order to return a User even if they match.
+For now, lets just look at how the Identity Priority can affect which profile is returned by a request.

 ### Example